WeAreWizards/blog/content/articles/looking-at-payments.md

 ## Conclusion
-As a developer I am tempted to write my own version but Quaderno seems like a good fit and is cheap enough for a B2B SAAS that it might be worth avoiding the hassle of coding it.
+As a developer I am tempted to write my own version but Quaderno seems like a good fit and is cheap enough for a B2B SaaS that it might be worth avoiding the hassle of coding it.

-We are more interested in feedback really, quite curious of how European SAAS are handling payments after this year's change in VAT.
+We are more interested in feedback really, quite curious of how European SaaS are handling payments after this year's change in VAT.